grey-cat-1908/website/content/index.md

 # Hi!
 This is my homepage!

 This is my personal website.
-I do experiments, publish projects and blog here.
+I do experiments, publish projects and articles here.

 ## About me